adrelanos/anon-meta-packages/README.md

 Do not remove.

 Package: whonix-shared-packages-recommended
-Priority: optional
 Architecture: all
 Depends: anon-shared-packages-recommended, whonixcheck,
 ${misc:Depends}
 Description: Recommended packages for Whonix-Gateway and Whonix-Workstation
 # Recommended packages for Whonix-Gateway and Whonix-Workstation #

-A metapackage, which includes recommended packages to ensure, Debian GNU/Linux standard tools are available and other useful recommended packages.
+A metapackage, which includes recommended packages to ensure, Whonix standard tools are available and other useful recommended packages.

 Safe to remove, if you know what you are doing.

 Package: whonix-workstation-packages-dependencies-pre
-Priority: optional
 Architecture: all
 Depends: whonix-ws-network-conf, anon-ws-dns-conf, anon-base-files,
 ${misc:Depends}